 Like type of projects, there are type of finances.
 Most common is commercial finance.
 The financier, usually a commercial bank, insists on security or collateral before hand.
 The bank either takes the security in its possession like shares, bonds & inventories or creates a charge over the assets.
 Once this is done, there is hardly any need for loan supervision.

 Project finance differs from commercial finance.
 It is not based on security but on cash flow of the project.
 That is why a feasibility of the project is carried before any finance could be extended.
 The bank has a charge over the project's assets but these are all custom made and have very low market value.
 Therefore, the banks make certain that the project is viable.
 Even after disbursement of funds, the bank keeps an eye on the project through its system of surveillance.

 Development finance is an off-shoot of project finance.
 It is concessionary and available only for priority sectors and also only for fixed capital investment.
-(Commercial used for raising current assets).
+(Commercial finance is mostly used for raising current assets).

 A simple example of two proposals